A framework for the local information dynamics of distributed computation in complex systems: Information-theoretic preliminaries

-Information theory is an obvious tool for quantifying the information dynamics involved in distributed computation.
-In fact, information theory has already proven to be a useful framework for the design and analysis of complex self-organized systems \cite{pro08a}.
-Here, we will extend this success to describing distributed computation in complex systems.
+Information theory \cite{shan48,cover91,mac03} is an obvious tool for quantifying the information dynamics involved in distributed computation.
+In fact, information theory has already proven to be a useful framework for the design and analysis of complex self-organized systems (e.g. see \cite{pro09}).

+We begin by reviewing several necessary information theoretic quantities, including several measures explicitly defined for use with time-series processes.
+We also describe \emph{local} information-theoretic quantities - i.e. the manner in which information-theoretic measures can be used to describe the information content associated with single observations.